 Is the bridesmaid paying for her own dress?

 Firstly, who is going to be paying for what?
 In a world where wedding expenses can very quickly out of hand, you don’t want to find yourself forced to fork out for a dress, shoes, hair and make up, accommodation and travel when the total spills out into hundreds of dollars.
 A frank discussion will be required, but you’ll be glad you had it.

-Brides tend to ask their bridesmaids for their advice – and you need to skirt a line between having an opinion, and saying “yes, looks awesome” – as sometimes it’s not really an opinion she’s after, but some reassurance.
+Brides tend to ask their bridesmaids for their advice – and you need to skirt a line between having an opinion, and just saying “yes, looks awesome”.
+Sometimes it’s not really an opinion she’s after, but reassurance.